Council Tax – Explaining Your Annual Bill

 Please note that each percentage is rounded to 1 decimal place (as required by law).
 Therefore, adding the percentages together and getting an average will not give the total percentage increase.
 This too needs to be calculated separately.
 See below for an example.

-To calculate the percentage increase correctly, first add together the figure for SCC and ASC to get the total amount paid to Surrey for last year.
-Then calculate the difference between last year’s figure and this year’s figure for each line (SCC and again for ASC).
+Add together the figure for SCC and ASC to get the total amount paid to Surrey for 2024-25.
+Then calculate the difference between this figure and the figure for SCC shown on your bill for 2025-26.

-To calculate these increases, find the difference between last year’s figures and this year’s.
-Then divide this figure by the amount shown on last year’s bill (for that line) and multiply it by 100.
+Divide this amount by the amount shown on your 2024-25 bill (for that line) and multiply it by 100.
 That is then rounded to one decimal place and expressed as the overall percentage on the bill.

-£102.48 divided by £2,184.84 multiplied by 100 is 4.7%
+£107.88 divided by £2,287.32 multiplied by 100 is 4.7%

 To find out more about the Council Tax charges for Surrey Police and SCC, please use these links: